gfabricante/ERT_Project/README.md

 ### 1. Code_Optimization
-- Our initial benchmark of the original code had an elapsed time of 276.42 seconds
+- Our initial benchmark of the original code resulted in an elapsed time of 276.42 seconds
 - We were able to mitigate this time by introducing two things:
   - a header file defining all of the used constants
   - calculateConstants();
 - The variables selected to be extracted from function_j() are independent from our inputs (f, fp, and fptilde)
-  - This allows us to declare and define our variables once, rather than repeatedly for each iteration of our nested loop, resulting in a minimized number of calcuations
+  - This allows us to declare and define our variables once, rather than repeatedly for each iteration of our nested loop, resulting in a minimized number of calculations
-- After we made the appropriate changes, the new code had an elapsed time of 205.84 seconds
+- After implmenting these changes, the new code had an elapsed time of 205.84 seconds

 ***note:*** There were some conflicting issues with GPROF and Mac OS so as a result, we were forced to take more "archaic" approaches to quantitate our benchmarks.